akeneo/pim-docs/developer_guide/installation/installation_workstation.rst

 -------------------------
 Go to http://akeneo-pim.local/ and log in with *admin/admin*.

-If you can see the dashboard, congratulations, you have successfully installed Akeneo PIM!
+If you see the dashboard, congratulations, you have successfully installed Akeneo PIM!

-You can as well access the dev environment on http://akeneo-pim.local/app_dev.php
+You can also access the dev environment on http://akeneo-pim.local/app_dev.php

-If you have an error, it means that something went wrong in a previous step.
-So please check all error output of all steps.
+If you have an error, it means that something went wrong in one of the previous steps.
+Please check error outputs of all the steps.